From Cache

 For a thrilling, once-in-a-lifetime experience, you can take a helicopter ride to Godwin Glacier, where you’ll land for your dog sled ride.
 You’ll get to meet (and play with and pet) the sweet and playful sled dogs.
 On the dog sledding ride, you can sit and relax or stand and mush.
 Then before you embark on your scenic helicopter ride back to Seward, you’ll have the chance to meet and take photos with the camp puppies.

-8. Take in Scenic Bear Glacier
+8. Bear Glacier

 Bear Glacier is the largest glacier coming off Harding Icefield, built by the flow of two separate ice falls.
 You can’t get close to the glacier due to its unpredictable nature and rock debris, so flying over it via helicopter is the perfect way to appreciate its grand size and unique beauty.

-9. Ride the Alaska Railroad to or from Anchorage
+9. Alaska Railroad

 The Coastal Classic route on the Alaska Railroad, from Anchorage to Seward, is considered by many to be the most scenic.
 If you’re visiting Seward from Anchorage, the 5-hour train ride will take you through Alaska’s backcountry, through the forest and past snow-capped peaks.
 It’s a beautiful and relaxing way to travel.
 And because Seward is so walkable, you won’t need a car once you arrive.